LexiFi/dead_code_analyzer/docs/fields_and_constructors/FIELDS_AND_CONSTRUCTORS.md

 The expected resolution for an unused exported field or constructor is to remove it from its type's definition.

-The expected resolution for an unused exported value is to remove it from the `.mli` if there is one, and the `.ml`.

 > [!IMPORTANT]
 > Removing unused fields or constructors may lead to compilation errors, because